bl4ckscor3/AutoPickup/README.md

-# AutoPickup
+# Secutilities
-This is a Minecraft server plugin which automatically picks up items for you and puts them in your inventory.
+This is a plugin for the official SecurityCraft server "BreakIn' Bad" with all kinds of miscellaneous stuff in it.